 Other delicious indulgent gluten free pudding ideas

 While we’re talking all things pudding you may be interested in my Chocolate Goo Pudding (seriously indulgent and a chocolate lovers dream).
 There’s also my Self Saucing Chocolate Pudding and how about my Toffee Apple Crumble…oh the choices are endless.
+Plus for anyone toying with the idea of going vegan my post Ingredients and Simple Recipes for a Gluten Free Veganuary has some great tips on what to stock up on and how to bake vegan-style.

 - 125 g chopped dried dates